Top Equity Management Software in 2026: What to Look For

 What is equity management software?

-Equity management software tracks shares, runs valuations, and helps keep your company compliant.
+Equity management software tracks shares, runs valuations, and keeps your company compliant.
 It replaces spreadsheets and helps your team avoid errors as funding rounds grow.
-You can track stock, manage grants, and stay audit-ready in one platform.
+You can manage grants and stay audit-ready in one platform.

 Can equity management tools replace legal teams?